Are you living sparked?

 watching

-Japanese neuro-scientist Dr Ken Mogi. explains the philosophy of Ikigai (purpose) and Nagomi (harmony) that he believes can help us find fulfilment, joy, and mindfulness in everyday life.
+• Japanese neuro-scientist Dr. Ken Mogi explains the philosophy of ikigai (live worth living) and nagomi (harmony) that he believes can help us find fulfilment, joy, and mindfulness in everyday life.